gsasansol/GirlScript-Asansol/components/articles/artificial-intelligence/artificial-intelligence.markdown

 adoption in AI/ML pipeline by businesses in their processes, and to solve certain challenges in the short term.

-With improvement in NLP technologies and increased sophistication, they are being used in multiple business processes that make use of speech processing, and are a part of multiple chatbot services currently being used by customer care oriented businesses.
+With improvements in NLP technologies and increased sophistication, they are being used in multiple business processes that make use of speech processing, and are a part of multiple chatbot services currently being used by customer care-oriented businesses.

 Gartner predicts that 50% of enterprises will have platforms to operationalize AI by 2025 (a sharp increase from 10% in 2020).

-Hence, although hyped at times, it is a growing and in-demand technology that is well-worth learning as a specialization and allowing you to grow as a computer science enthusiast.
+Hence, although hyped at times, it is a growing and in-demand technology that is well worth learning as a specialization and allows you to grow as a computer science enthusiast.

 ## **Resources for learning ML:**